nvrionis/e-science/orka/VRE_README.md

     docker exec -t -i db bash
     mysql -p

-and give the admin_password when prompt for password.
+and give the admin_password when prompted for password.

 In order to change the mysql root password, type: